Let’s face it, your longest relationship in life won’t be with a sister or brother, partner or friend. It will be with yourself.

 Traveling solo, I discovered physical capabilities I never thought I had.
 In Torres del Paine I hiked with Noemie who is 20 years my junior.
 She had grown up hiking the Alps in France.
 Clearly, she was the superior hiker.
 When we were climbing to the towers, she was way ahead of me – out of sight.
 But I continued, slowly making my way to the top.
 I doubted my ability at times but I made it.
 My self-concept changed.

-Traveling solo I meet more locals than I do traveling with others.
+Traveling solo, I meet more locals than I do traveling with others.
 I have time to sit with them and listen.
-I learn about their priorities of life and, often, as a I learn from people who don’t have the luxuries I enjoy, my priorities shift slightly too.
+I learn about their priorities in life and, often, as I learn from people who don’t have the luxuries I enjoy, my priorities shift slightly too.
 This was my experience in India.
 I had the opportunity to reassess what is important and what isn’t.

 So, as always, I encourage you to travel solo.
-To take the time to yourself to discover who you are now because you are not the person you were in your teens, a decade ago or even last year.
+Take the time to discover who you are now because you are not the person you were in your teens, a decade ago, or even last year.
 I also encourage you to take the time to explore and practice who you want to be.